lijumjose/VIPMP/src/pages/docs/mid_term/apis.md

 Use the `Create Order` API with `orderType` as SWITCH to switch from the current order to a new one.
 Creating a switch order is functionally similar to a preview request, but it does not include pricing details in the response.
 Once placed, the order appears in the order history, and the same logic applies for tracking and managing orders.

 This API facilitates upgrade orders with "From" and "To" product details.
-It also supports automatic user reassignment through the `reassign-users=true` query parameter.

 #### Request

-Sample request URL: `POST https://partners-stage.adobe.io/v3/customers/1005944528/orders?reassign-users=true`
+Sample request URL: `POST https://partners-stage.adobe.io/v3/customers/1005944528/orders?`

 Request body: